-Led by Chancellor Jeffrey P. Gold, M.D., UNMC has six colleges, two institutes and a graduate studies program, serving nearly 4,000 students in more than two dozen programs.
-Our physician assistant program was recently ranked ninth in the nation by U.S. News & World Report, and our primary care program was ranked 17.
-The university’s physical therapy, pharmacy and public health programs also are ranked among the top in the country.
+Led by Chancellor Jeffrey P. Gold, MD, UNMC has six colleges, two institutes and a graduate studies program, serving more than 4,000 students in more than two dozen programs.

 Read more about how this public academic health sciences center helps Nebraska.